 If you are unsure as to what level of deferral would suit your particular circumstances, you should take professional advice.

 In some circumstances, it will.
-There are some benefits which are means-tested, and as a consequence, they would be reduced depending on the level of unemployment insurance income.
+There are some benefits that are means-tested, and as a consequence, they would be reduced depending on the level of unemployment insurance income.